-Adverse weather conditions are causing incidents of flooding to both roads, land and property within the area.
-Latest updates for the Sutton Benger area can be viewed on the Environment Agency web portal here: Environment Agency Local Flood Warnings (external link)
+When adverse weather conditions cause incidents of flooding to both roads, land and property within the area, latest updates for the Sutton Benger area can be viewed on the Environment Agency web portal here: Environment Agency Local Flood Warnings (external link).

 Know Your Flood Codes